vintasoftware/health-app/README.md

 - Access chat history securely

 The chat system is built using FHIR `Communication` resources, ensuring healthcare compliance and data interoperability.

+### UI components

+UI components are built using [gluestack-ui v2](https://ui.gluestack.com/).
+All original components from the library are kept as-is under the `components/ui` directory, but additional components are added to the same directory to support the app's requirements.
+Domain-specific components are at `components` directory.

 ## Getting Started